FastRoutervs.Helicone

 • Mintlify-internal use likely deepens.
 Some Helicone capabilities may end up tightly coupled to Mintlify's agent platform over time.

-The pattern is similar to other "acqui-hire-with-a-product" situations: the existing platform doesn't disappear, but it stops being a competitive product.
+Pattern is similar to other "acqui-hire-with-a-product" outcomes: the existing platform doesn't disappear, but it stops being a competitive product.
 The longer you wait, the more your stack accumulates dependencies on a tool that isn't moving.

 Suggested timeline